Gossip Girl: Development

-The Gossip Girl book series was originally supposed to be adapted into a film starring Lindsay Lohan with head Gilmore Girls creator Amy Sherman-Palladino.
-When the film project did not get off the ground, Stephanie Savage and Josh Schwartz took over the project to create a television series.
-As of October 2006, Schwartz was working on the pilot.
-He said, "I was very skeptical.
-I don't want to do The O.C.
-NYC.
-But I thought the books were smart.
-The characters are worldly in a way that Orange County kids aren't."
+The Gossip Girl novel series by Cecily von Ziegesar was originally supposed to be adapted into a film starring Lindsay Lohan with head Gilmore Girls creator Amy Sherman-Palladino.
+When the film project did not get off the ground, Stephanie Savage and Josh Schwartz took over, to create a television series.
+By October 2006, Schwartz was working on the pilot.
+He said: "I was very skeptical [of the series].
+I don't want to [repeat] The O.C.. [von Ziegesar's] books are smart [and] the characters are worldly".
 The characteristics for each character in the pilot were based on the first Gossip Girl book.
-In January 2007, the show was given the green light by The CW.
+In January 2007, the show was given the green light by the CW.

 Production team

 The O.C. creator Josh Schwartz and fellow writer Stephanie Savage served as the show's executive producers throughout the series' run, followed by Bob Levy and Leslie Morgenstein of Alloy Entertainment, who were assigned in aiding the adaptation of the novels into the series.
 Following the success of Gossip Girl, Gilmore Girls co-producer, John Stephens was approached by Schwartz and Savage, having previously worked with him on The O.C., and hired him as an executive producer.
 Joshua Safran, who started as a writer/consulting producer before becoming co-executive producer, was later added as an executive producer.
-On April 24, 2012, it was announced that he would leave the show at the end of the fifth season to be the new showrunner of NBC's now-cancelled musical series Smash.
+On April 24, 2012, it was announced that he would leave the show at the end of the fifth season to be the new show runner of NBC's now-cancelled musical series Smash.
 To fill in Safran's void, co-executive producer Sara Goodman was promoted to executive producer for the sixth season.
 Alexandra Patsavas who worked with Schwartz on The O.C. was in charge of the music.
 Eric Daman was at the head of the costume department; he previously had assisted Patricia Field on Sex and the City.